 It is rich in B-complex vitamins and creatine, which boost energy levels for intense workouts.
 When buying beef, choose lean cuts to avoid excess fat (and thus extra calories), such as sirloin and tenderloin steaks, roast and round steak, flank steak, and brisket.

 Mackerel, cod, and salmon fillets provide approximately 22 grams of protein per 3.5 oz.
 A can of tuna in brine offers about 30 grams of protein with virtually zero carbohydrates and fat.
 Mackerel, cod, and salmon fillets contain approximately 22 grams of protein per 3.5 oz serving.
-Although these are fattier choices, they are an excellent source of healthy omega-3 fatty acids, which are essential for proper brain function and cardiovascular health.
+Although these are fattier choices, they are an excellent source of healthy omega-3 fatty acids, essential for proper brain function and cardiovascular health.

 It also provides you with vitamins, minerals, and calcium you need to strengthen your bones.
 Many novice bodybuilders and strength athletes build amazing muscles drinking gallons of milk and eating dozens of eggs daily.
+Milk can also be combined with the next protein that builds muscle.

 It is derived from milk and is an excellent source of easily absorbable protein.
 Whey protein powders provide the amino acids that help in strengthening bone and muscle and enhance muscular growth.
 Bodybuilders add whey protein to their smoothies, breakfast oatmeal, pancakes, and baked goods.
 This is an easy way to fulfill your protein requirements and support muscle repair and growth throughout the day.
-Check out: how do you use protein to build massive muscles.